Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Introduction

+This paper complements this literature by identifying unobserved causal parents and proxy covariates as a concrete mechanism under which causal or invariant covariate selection can be overly conservative.
+EACS leverages proxy information differently from \citet{oberst2021regularizing}: rather than regularizing a single predictor toward invariance for a specified intervention class, it learns an environment-specific covariate-selection rule that can retain proxy covariates when target summaries suggest that they remain reliable.

+\ul{Covariate shift, reweighting, and robust optimization.} Classical covariate-shift methods assume that the input distribution changes between training and test populations while the conditional output distribution remains stable, and use density-ratio weights to target a fixed test population \citep{shimodaira2000improving, sugiyama2007direct}.
+EACS addresses a complementary regime: when some causal parents are unobserved, the observed relationship between the outcome and proxy covariates can vary across environments even if the structural equation for the outcome is unchanged.
+The goal is therefore not only to reweight a training sample to a known target covariate distribution, but to infer from target covariates whether proxy covariates remain reliable.

+Distributionally robust optimization takes a different route, learning predictors with low worst-case risk over a prespecified uncertainty set. \citet{duchi2020distributionally} study worst-case performance over latent covariate mixtures, and \citet{sahoo2022learning} study conditional robustness to hidden sample-selection bias.
+These methods typically return a single minimax predictor for a chosen robustness set.
+EACS is complementary: it uses observable signatures in the target covariate distribution to select among covariate subsets, retaining proxy covariates when the inferred shift preserves their predictive role and excluding them when it disrupts that role.

+\ul{Adaptation using unlabeled target data.} Another line of work investigates how information from the target environment can be used to improve OOD generalization, particularly when outcome labels are unavailable.
+In machine learning, contextual adaptation has been explored through architectures such as transformers \citep{vaswani2017attention}, which use self-attention to capture contextual relationships and enable large language models to adapt predictions to user-provided prompts \citep{brown2020language}.
 Building on this intuition, \citet{gupta2024context} reinterpret the context as an environment and propose an in-context risk minimization algorithm that uses unlabeled test samples to adaptively estimate the environment-specific risk minimizer.
-The proposed approach is closely related in spirit but differs in focus: rather than adapting predictors or representations, we adapt the choice of covariate subsets using environment-level summaries of unlabeled covariates, and we provide causal and theoretical grounding for environment-adaptive OOD prediction.
+Our approach is related in spirit but differs in focus: rather than adapting predictors or representations, we adapt the choice of covariate subset using environment-level summaries of unlabeled covariates, and we provide causal and theoretical grounding for environment-adaptive OOD prediction.